molikto/mlang/README.md

 we are not using an contextual monad, but directly using mutation and using JVM referential equality.

-we represent not solved metas directly by a holder value with no value solved, we maintain so that all references is the same *JVM object*, so setting a value for it set for all references. because closing a context will ensure all metas is solved, we never need to read back a open meta body, this helps to maintain reference equality.
+we represent not solved metas directly by a holder value with no value solved, we maintain so that all references is the same *JVM object*, so setting a value for it set for all references. closing a context will ensure all metas is solved

 also adding a new meta is direct mutate the context.